 It just works as it should, so we can concentrate our time on creating great design and user experience.

-Something that can be perceived as a pro and a con (but we’re on the side of pro) is the millions of plug-ins that are available.
+Something that can be perceived as a pro and a con (but we’re on the side of pro) is the ton of available WordPress plug-ins.
 There is a plug-in for everything.
-We recommend you talk to your developer or do some serious research about the best combination of plug-ins for your needs but once you get that mix right, the plug-ins will make your life a hell of a lot easier.
+We recommend you talk to your developer or do some serious research about the best combination of plug-ins for your needs, but once you get that mix right, the plug-ins will make your life a lot easier.

 3. It’s customisable